radiopushka/sonicPSKASK/README.md

 This code is a work in progress and updates may occur but I do not have much time so the might be sparse.
 There are still things I would like to sharpen like the peak detector and synchronizer in the modulator.c file in the library directory.

 This code is licensed under GPL v3

+THE NEXT VERSION OF THIS EXPERIMENT WILL BE USING QFDM and PSK with pilot tones